naomifridman/Mine-Tweets-Google-Cloud-BigTable/mine_tweets/README.md

 * Implement word tokenizing and filtering.

 #### Files in directory:

 * mine_tweet_by_content_and_location.ipynb - Python notebook to play around with retrieving tweets about different issues, and view the ,ost popular words in the Tweet's according to location.
 * collect_tweets_to_file.py - Python script for to mine Tweets about BigData, and save the tokenized filtered words in to a text file.<br>
 ##### Usage example:
-    python collect_tweets_to_file.py NY "New York" NEWYORK Newyork NewYork<br>
+python collect_tweets_to_file.py NY "New York" NEWYORK Newyork NewYor<br>
 Will retrive all tweets about Bigdata, that the location associated with it has any of the location words.<br>
 As explained bellow, we filter location according to authour location files, which is a free text.<br>
 output will be:<br>